statisticsnorway/ssb-component-library/src/components/Dropdown/README.md

 - SPACE opens/closes the dropdown list
 - UP/DOWN arrows to move up/down the list
 - ENTER selects the current option
+- TAB focuses into and out of the dropdown

 #### Known Caveats